juji-io/datalevin/doc/query.md

 way joins are obtained by counting the number of linked entity ids based on these samples.
 Later joins use these selectivity ratios to estimate result sizes.
-We have found sampling more than 2-way joins (e.g. [6]) to be less effective, so we stick with sampling base and 2-way join selectivity only.
+We have found sampling more than 2-way joins (e.g. [6]) to be less effective, so we sample base and 2-way join selectivity only.

 ### Dynamic plan search policy (new)